-TeamUP co-captain Virginia Mamone lives with a progressive neuromuscular condition known as CMT.
+TeamUP co-captain Virginia Mamone lives with a progressive neuromuscular condition known as Charcot-Marie-Tooth (CMT).
 But with the help of her Allard AFO braces, she won’t let anything stand in her way.
 Get to know Virginia with these 5 Questions!

 1. Can you explain what CMT is and how it affects your life?